Seesaw-7/stuff/README.md

 - by checking the first occurence position of every char in s and t are the same `return list(map(s.find, s)) == list(map(t.find, t))`

+### 49 Group Anagrams

+- we can use dict for grouping, where the key is their shared feature, and the value is the list of elts with this feature

+- the dict key should be immutable, so we cannot use a Counter object as the key, but we can use the sorted string for the anagrams

 ## Graphs

 ### 45 Jump Game II